sillygoose/sbhistory/README.md

 ```

 ## Outputs
 Outputs are one per inverter, and if there is more than one inverter in your site, a site-wide value named `site` is created from the sum of the inverter outputs.
-In the current version two outputs can be selected to be sent to InfluxDB:
+In the current version the following outputs can be selected to be sent to InfluxDB:
 - daily_history

     Daily history is the inverter(s) total Wh meter recorded at midnight (local time) each day: